 (3-5 dl water or milk or both)

-Throw everything in your blender, except for the liquids.
+- Variation 1: Throw everything in your blender, except for the liquids.
 Sowly add them while mixing, as much as your blender needs.

-- variation 2, if you’re in possession of a Vitamix: After soaking the nuts, dehydrate them until fully dry.
+- Variation 2: If you’re in possession of a Vitamix: After soaking the nuts, dehydrate them until fully dry.
 Add cocoa powder, coconut cream and dates and blend it up until smooth.
 This one won’t spoil so fast.

-- variation 3: Use hazelnut instead of hazelnuts and replace the dates with date paste or maple syrup (not raw but nutritious) if you don’t have a good blender and/or want something fast that doesn’t go bad for a while (weeks to months).
+- variation 3: Use hazelnut butter instead of hazelnuts and replace the dates with date paste or maple syrup (not raw but nutritious) if you don’t have a good blender and/or want something fast that doesn’t go bad for a while (weeks to months).

 This spread is a good alternative to Nutella & Co, especially if you get it real smooth.
 For other chocolaty recipes, check the following: